10-Step Guide To 2 Hand Synchronization For Amazing Guitar Speed Technique

 EMAIL TO GET ACCESS

-(And make sure the lick is short enough for you to play all the way through without struggling to remember the notes.)
+(And make sure the lick is short enough for you to play all the way through without struggling to remember the notes.
+This is just one element of learning how to play guitar fast with every lick you play – take it a few notes at a time.)

-Step 2: Play Your Guitar Lick Along With A Metronome.
+Step 2: Play Your Guitar Speed Lick Along With A Metronome.

 For example: if the lick is in 16th notes (4 notes per click), make sure the first note of each group of 4 locks in perfectly with the click.

-This is where you find your 2-hand synchronization threshold.
-Take your time and be really sure you found it.
+This is where you find your 2 hand synchronization threshold.
+Take your time and be really sure you found it by exploring your top guitar speed technique limits.

-Step 4: Focus On What It Feels Like When Your Hands Get Out Of Sync.
+Step 4: Focus On What It Feels Like Playing With Poor 2 Hand Synchronization.

-This step shines a spotlight on your 2-hand synchronization problems.
+This step shines a spotlight on your 2 hand synchronization problems to show you exactly how to play guitar fast and clean.

-Because it’s easier to feel your mistakes at faster speeds than to hear them.
+Because it’s easier to feel your guitar speed technique mistakes at a faster guitar speed than it is to hear them.
 The better you are at feeling your mistakes, the easier it is to play well when you can’t hear yourself clearly.
 (For example: when playing on stage.)

-Watch this video to learn how to feel your 2-hand synchronization mistakes:
+Watch this video to learn how to play guitar fast by feeling your 2 hand synchronization mistakes:

 This is very important.

-Because if you play faster than your threshold (from step 3), you only reinforce your mistakes.
+Because if you play guitar technique faster than your threshold (from step 3), you only reinforce your mistakes.
+This mistake is what keeps many guitarists from learning how to play guitar fast and clean with consistency.

-But if you play much slower – you are practicing at tempos that are too easy.
+But if you play much slower – you're practicing at tempos that are too easy.

-You need to play at a speed that’s challenging enough to demand your full focus.
-But slow enough, so you can play accurately, with your hands in sync.
+You need to play at a guitar speed that’s challenging enough to demand your full focus.
+But slow enough, so you can learn how to play with guitar speed technique that is fast and accurate, with perfect 2 hand synchronization.

 Step 6: Accent The Specific Notes Where Your Hands Are Not In Sync.

-In Step 4, you learned to feel when your hands are not in sync.
+In Step 4, you learned to feel when your hands are not in sync for smooth guitar speed technique.

 Now, you use that skill to focus like a laser on the notes that aren’t totally clean yet.